ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 It is possible for the API functions from {{pp-functions}} to return one of the errors indicated in {{errors}} rather than their expected value.
-In these cases, we assume that the protocol execution panics with the value of the error.
+In these cases, we assume that the entire protocol execution panics with the value of the error.

-If the panic occurs during the server's operations, then the server returns an error response indicating the error that occurred.
+If a panic occurs during the server's operations for one of the documented errors, then the server returns an error response indicating the error that occurred.

 # Security considerations {#security}